dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 When redirecting requests to a different URL, indicate whether the redirect is permanent or temporary by specifying the status code with the response:

-* The `301 - Moved Permanently` status code is used where the resource has a new, permanent URL and you wish to instruct the client that all future requests for the resource should use the new URL. *The client may cache and reuse the response when a 301 status code is received.*
+* The [`301 - Moved Permanently`](https://developer.mozilla.org/docs/Web/HTTP/Status/301) status code is used where the resource has a new, permanent URL and that all future requests for the resource should use the new URL. *The client may cache and reuse the response when a 301 status code is received.*

 * The *302 - Found* status code is used where the redirection is temporary or generally subject to change.
 The 302 status code indicates to the client not to store the URL and use it in the future.